treolabs/treopim/docs/en/user-guide/attributes.md

 ![Attribute removal confirmation](../../_assets/attributes/remove-attribute.jpg)

 Select the checkbox to unlink the attribute record from other entities and click `Remove` to complete the operation.
-Click `Cancel` to abort the process.
+To abort the process, click `Cancel`.

 ## Duplicating